MHT: THE NEW TERM FOR HRT

 STOPPING MHT

 There are no hard and fast rules when it comes to the maximum duration of MHT treatment, or a specific age at which it should be ceased.
-However, the balance between risks and benefits change as women get older and as new health issues arise.
+However, the balance between risks and benefits changes as women get older and as new health issues arise.
 It is therefore important to have regular reviews with your prescribing doctor to discuss whether MHT is still the right option for you.

 SUMMARY

 MHT is the most effective treatment for several symptoms of menopause, including hot flushes and night sweats.
 The benefits of treatment probably outweigh the risks for most women if started within 10 years of menopause or before the age of 60.
-For women who are outside these ranges and who have menopausal symptoms, MHT may still be considered, however, a careful discussion with your doctor is required that considered your individual risk factors.
+For women who are outside these ranges and who have menopausal symptoms, MHT may still be considered, however, a careful discussion with your doctor is required that considers your individual risk factors.